The Lurking Threat of Employee Retaliation Claims

 "Retaliation."
 Technically, it means "repayment in kind," a sort of revenge.
 Nations do it when they attack one another, claiming justification because of something the other nation did.
 People do it in their everyday life, seeking a "payback" for anything from getting cut off in traffic to mowing across a property line.
 Employers retaliate against employees, too, every day.
 Firing an employee who has stolen from the company is a type of retaliation.

 But in employment law, "retaliation" has a specific meaning which should strike fear in the hearts of employers.
 In this context, retaliation means an unlawful payback by the employer for something lawful the employee did.
-And that type of payback, or retaliation, could lead to a sizeable damages award against the employee.
+And that type of payback, or retaliation, could lead to a sizeable damages award against the employer.

 Tennessee employers should be aware of the possibility of retaliation claims in at least two contexts – (1) retaliation made unlawful by statute, such as Title VII and other federal anti-discrimination laws, or by the Tennessee Human Rights Act; and (2) retaliation made unlawful by common law, such as a termination of employment in violation of some public policy, or under Tennessee's "whistleblower" statute.
 The different types of claims are similar, but they are also distinct.
 These materials will discuss them separately.